Charles Matthau: Life and career

-In 1995, Matthau appeared as Scotty Youngman in the film Number One Fan.
-In 1997, he appeared in the TV movie documentary, Walter Matthau: Diamond in the Rough.
-A year later, he directed the television movie, The Marriage Fool (aka Love After Death), casting his father, Walter Matthau, and Carol Burnett, telling a story of boundless love free from the conformity chains and preconceived notions of time.
+In 1996, he directed the television movie, The Marriage Fool (aka Love After Death), casting his father, Walter Matthau, and Carol Burnett, telling a story of boundless love free from the conformity chains and preconceived notions of time.
 He also played the role of a salesperson.
 The Marriage Fool was ranked the number 1 program of the week with a 14.0 Nielsen rating and a 23 share on CBS Television Network.

 He is overseeing two television mini-series, 1920 The Year of The Six Presidents, based on the book by historian David Pietrusza and T.D.
 Riznor's Freaky Deaky High, book series for TV, accumulating Riznor's novels, Killer Ride, Student Boy, Photo Bomb, and The Locker, untangling the high school gambit with a touch of suspense.
-"The project is being billed as a Black Mirror but set at the same high school, with each episode in regards to its protag running the social gamut of freshman, sophomore, junior, senior, rich kid, poor kid, model, cast-out, tech-head and more." - Anthony D'Alessandro, Box Office Editor.
+Critic Anthony D'Alessandro said that "The project is being billed as a Black Mirror but set at the same high school, with each episode in regards to its protag running the social gamut of freshman, sophomore, junior, senior, rich kid, poor kid, model, cast-out, tech-head and more."

-He was named for his mother's stepfather, aviation industrialist Charles Marcus and for his godfather, Charlie Chaplin.
 He attended the University of Southern California, where he met his first wife, Michele Bauer.
 His former wife, Ashley, and he were seen on an episode of HGTV's Selling New York in June 2013.
 Ashley is a dancer and working on her own teahouse.

+He is signed up for cryopreservation with the Alcor Life Extension Foundation.